Gooru/ln-quizzes/README.md

 #### Build it as embedded
 To build the application as a embedded app do

-* `GOORU_EMBEDDED=true ember build --environment=development` an environment variable controls when the package should be build as embedded app
+* `QUIZZES_EMBEDDED=true ember build --environment=development` an environment variable controls when the package should be build as embedded app

 #### Run as embedded
 You could do the same to run the application embedded

-* `GOORU_EMBEDDED=true grunt run` this will run the application embedded, you should access /embedded.html
+* `QUIZZES_EMBEDDED=true grunt run` this will run the application embedded, you should access /embedded.html

 #### Configuring the embedded application
 When embedding the application you can pass several options